 - Endometrium lining thickness:The endometrium lining is also visible clearly with the help of the ultrasound.
 If the health and condition of the endometrium are up to the mark according to the infertility expert, then the IVF treatment is successfully commenced.
 So, ultrasound helps in finding out whether the thickness of the endometrium is optimum and it has got the required blood supply for successful implantation.

 - Uterus shape and Size:Shape and size of the uterus can be easily determined with the help of the ultrasound.
-Abnormal shaped uterine cavity and small sized uterus pose difficulty in conceiving.
-Usage of ultrasound helps in identifying these issues before hand before starting the IVF treatment to ensure the success of the treatment.
+The abnormal shaped uterine cavity and small-sized uterus pose difficulty in conceiving.
+Usage of ultrasound helps in identifying these issues beforehand before starting the IVF treatment to ensure the success of the treatment.